jerusha-macwan/Student-Result-Exploratory-Data-Analysis/README.md

  **Student-Result-Exploratory-Data-Analysis**

-This dataset includes scores from three test scores of students at a (fictional) public school and variety of personal and socio economic factors that may have effects have on them.
+This dataset includes scores from three test scores of students at a (fictional) public school and variety of personal and socio economic factors that may have effects on them.

 **Data Dictionary (column description)**
 1. Gender: Gender of the student (male / female)